 On April 5, 2024, Google Earth updated its satellite images of the Askeran and Shushi regions, revealing the complete destruction of Karin Tak village in the Shushi region (see Figure 17).
-Throughout its history, the village has been home exclusively to an Armenian population, maintaining a distinct Armenian ethnic and religious identity.
+Throughout its history, the village has been home exclusively to an Armenian population, maintaining a distinct Armenian ethnic and religious identity.67

-The Artsakh cultural heritage monitoring website documented that Azerbaijan had leveled the village, demolishing its historic quarters, springs, civil infrastructure, and natural environment.
-Among the destroyed sites were essential community centers, including the secondary school, kindergarten, cultural center, health center, and village hall.
-As a result of vandalism, the World War II monument located in the center of the village was also destroyed.
+The destruction of the village was first reported by Caucasus Heritage Watch lead investigator Husik Ghulyan in a post on X (formerly Twitter) on April 19, 2024.69 Later the Artsakh cultural heritage monitoring website documented that Azerbaijan had demolished the village's historic quarters, springs, civil infrastructure, and natural environment.
+Among the destroyed sites were essential community centers, including the secondary school, kindergarten, cultural center, health